appsmithorg/appsmith-docs/website/docs/core-concepts/connecting-to-data-sources/authentication/authentication-type/oauth2-authentication/authorization-code.md

 :::info
-The Zoho APIs are location-specific, i.e., if your organization is located in the United States of America (US), then the API endpoints you use should be specific to the`.com` domain.
-For example, `https://campaigns.zoho.com/` will be used if your organization is located in the US.
+The Zoho APIs are location-specific.
+For example, if your organization is located in the United States of America (USA), then the API endpoints you use should be specific to the`.com` domain.
+For example, `https://campaigns.zoho.com/` is used if your organization is located in the USA.
 Whenever you configure the URL in the `Authenticated API`, verify the **location** of your **organization**.
 :::

 | **Appsmith**            | **Zoho Campaigns**                                                                                                                                                                        | **Value**                                                                        |